vixhez/best-foot-forward/README.md

 - React for components and Redux for state management
 - Atomic commits with Git, assisted by GitHub issues to keep progress increments small and specific
 - The use of media queries to ensure a smooth user experience across devices
-- DaFont, FontAwesome and coolors.co to deliver inspiration for styling decisions
+- DaFont, FontAwesome and coolors.co to deliver inspiration for styling decisions, which would be contrasting to increase accessibility

 ## User Journey